MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 #### Other limitations and known issues

 - **No support for Any CPU build configuration**: When [adding the Windows App SDK](use-windows-app-sdk-in-existing-project.md) to an existing .NET application or component that supports **Any CPU**, you must specify the desired architecture: `x86`, `x64` or `arm64`.
-- **Upgrading from .NET 5 to .NET 6**: When upgrading in the Visual Studio UI, you may run into build errors.
-As a workaround, manually update your project file's TargetFrameworkPackage to the below:
+- **Upgrading from .NET 5 to .NET 6**: When upgrading in the Visual Studio UI, you might run into build errors.
+As a workaround, manually update your project file's `TargetFrameworkPackage` to the below:

     ```xml
         <TargetFramework>net6.0-windows10.0.19041.0</TargetFramework>